Directives¶

 An important bit of information about an API that a user should be very aware of when using whatever bit of API the warning pertains to.
 The content of the directive should be written in complete sentences and include all appropriate punctuation.
 This differs from

-in that it is recommended overnote
+notein that it is recommended overnotefor information regarding security.

 - .. versionadded:: version¶